Austin-Williams/OB-notes/changing-moderators-mid-trade.md

 The Merchant and Buyer now have no need for the old Moderator, and can work with the NewModerator to settle their dispute.

-#### *Alternative Execution:*
+#### *Alternative Execution (1):*

-This method allows the Vendor and Buyer to create a 2-of-2 multisig address initially, and then follow the same steps as above to select a Moderator if they need arbitration.
+This method allows the Vendor and Buyer to create a 2-of-2 multisig address initially, and then follow the same steps as above to select a Moderator if they need arbitration; although by doing so they put themselves at risk of having funds essentiall 'frozen' if the other party becomes unresponsive.

+#### *Alternative Execution (2):*

+Any two of the parties (say, Buyer and Moderator) can create and sign an nTimeLocked transaction, T, from _EscrowAddress_ to _NewEscrowAddress_ *before* the escrow address is funded by Buyer.
+Transaction T can be given to both Vendor and Buyer for safekeeping.
+Then the buyer can fund _EscrowAddress_.
+Suppose transaction T becomes valid on date X.

+In the event that the Moderator and one other party both become unresponsive, the remaining party need not lose access to the escrowed coins.
+The remaining party can wait until date X and then broadcast T; thereby sending the funds to _NewEscrowAddress_ and allowing her to work with _NewModerator_ to release the funds as needed.